 Your doctor can use a lipid panel to measure your total cholesterol level, as well your LDL cholesterol, HDL cholesterol, and triglyceride levels.
 Your total cholesterol level is the overall amount of cholesterol in your blood.
 It includes LDL and HDL cholesterol.

 If your levels of total cholesterol or LDL cholesterol are too high, your doctor will diagnose you with high cholesterol.
 High cholesterol is especially dangerous when your LDL levels are too high and your HDL levels are too low.
-Find out more about your recommended cholesterol levels.

 Your body needs some cholesterol to function properly, including some LDL.
 But if your LDL levels are too high, it can raise your risk of serious health problems.